NAASR 2019 Annual Meeting CFP

 - provide a brief (max.
 500 words) statement on the most pressing issue(s) in need of consideration when addressing scholarship on religion and one of these themes

-- as part of (2), discuss how your scholarship and/or field of study explores the theme you intend to address
+- as part of (2), discuss how their scholarship and/or field of study explores the theme

 We would like to pair scholars from diverse data domains.

 NAASR especially invites submissions from early career scholars who have an interest in the topics explored in our sessions.